Educational Leadership Program (Combined SDL and SBL) Curriculum

 All students graduating after April 30, 2014 are required to complete the new NYSED required examinations for certfication once the examinations are activated.
 It is the student’s responsibility to monitor the TEACH website to ensure that they are taking the appropriate examinations.

-- Please use the Schedule of On-Campus Courses and Student Advisement Sheet (PDF) to plan your degree progress.
+- Please use the Student Advisement Sheet (PDF) to plan your degree progress.